 Lenders can structure ARM loans in several ways, as long as they meet federal lending laws.
 The result is a variety of adjustable-rate mortgages.
 Examples of ARMs currently available include:

-- The 5/1 ARM.
+- The 5/6 ARM.
 The interest rate is fixed for the first five years.
-It adjusts each year, starting with year six.
+It adjusts every six months, starting with year six.

 Things all ARMs have in common